hackworthltd/primer/README.md

 ### Initial setup

-The first time you want to do local Primer development on a particular system, you'll need to run the following commands from the top-level directory in this repo:
+The first time you want to do local Primer development on a particular host, you'll need to run the following commands from the top-level directory in this repo:

 ```sh